muratk5n/thirdwave/en/README.md

 ---

-Reuters: "Egypt to work with UAE's Masdar to make [4 GW] green hydrogen..
+Reuters: "Egypt to work with UAE's Masdar to make green hydrogen..
 Egypt said on Sunday it would cooperate with the United Arab Emirate's Abu Dhabi Future Energy Company (Masdar) on the production of green hydrogen.
-Masdar and Hassan Allam (HA) Utilities, a subsidiary of Hassan Allam Holding, will form a strategic alliance to develop green hydrogen production plants in the Suez Canal Economic Zone and on the Mediterranean coast, to produce up to 480,000 tons of green hydrogen annually, the Egyptian cabinet said in a statement.
+Masdar and Hassan Allam (HA) Utilities, a subsidiary of Hassan Allam Holding, will form a strategic alliance to develop green hydrogen production plants in the Suez Canal Economic Zone and on the Mediterranean coast, to produce up to 480,000 tons of green hydrogen annually [equals to 4 GW], the Egyptian cabinet said in a statement.

 ---